GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/pennyFracToughnessDominated/Example.rst

 Description of the case
 ------------------------------------------------------------------

 We model a radial fracture emerging from a point source and forming a perfect circular shape in an infinite, isotropic, and homogenous elastic domain.
-As with the KGD problem, the presented GEOSX models are simplified with the necessary assumptions used to solve radial fracture problem in toughness-storage dominated propagation regime.
-For toughness-dominated fractures, more work is spent to split the intact rock than that applied to move the fracturing fluid.
-Storage-dominated propagation occurs, if most of the fracturing fluid is contained within the propagating fracture.
-In this analysis, incompressible fluid with ultra-low viscosity (:math:`0.001 cp`) and medium rock toughness (:math:`3.0 MPa { \sqrt{m} }`) are specified in GEOSX models.
-In addition, impermeable fracture surface is assumed to eliminate the effect of fluid leakoff.
-In this way, the GEOSX simulations represent cases within the valid range of the toughness-storage dominated assumptions.
+As with the KGD problem, we simplify the model to a radial fracture in a toughness-storage-dominated propagation regime.
+For toughness-dominated fractures, more work is spent on splitting the intact rock than on moving the fracturing fluid.
+Storage-dominated propagation occurs if most of the fracturing fluid is contained within the propagating fracture.
+In this analysis, incompressible fluid with ultra-low viscosity (:math:`0.001 cp`) and medium rock toughness (:math:`3.0 MPa { \sqrt{m} }`) are specified.
+In addition, an impermeable fracture surface is assumed to eliminate the effect of fluid leak-off.
+This way, the GEOSX simulations represent cases within the valid range of the toughness-storage-dominated assumptions.

-In this model, the injected fluid flows within the fracture, which is governed by the lubrication equation resulting from the mass conservation and the Poiseuille law.
-Fracture is propagating with the creation of new surface if the stress intensity factor exceeds rock toughness :math:`K_{IC}`.
-Considering the geometric symmetry, the simulation is reduced to quarter scale to save computational cost.
+In this model, the injected fluid within the fracture follows the lubrication equation resulting from mass conservation and Poiseuille's law.
+The fracture propagates by creating new surfaces if the stress intensity factor exceeds the local rock toughness :math:`K_{IC}`.
+By symmetry, the simulation is reduced to a quarter-scale to save computational cost.
 For verification purposes, a plane strain deformation is considered in the numerical model.

-In this example, we set up and solve a hydraulic fracture model to obtain the temporal solutions of the fracture radius :math:`R`, the net pressure :math:`p_0` and the fracture aperture :math:`w_0` at the injection point for the penny shaped fracture developed in toughness-storage dominated regime.
-These numerical predictions are then compared with the corresponding asymptotic solutions `(Savitski and Detournay, 2002)  <https://www.sciencedirect.com/science/article/pii/S0020768302004924>`__:
+In this example, we set up and solve a hydraulic fracture model to obtain the temporal solutions of the fracture radius :math:`R`, the net pressure :math:`p_0` and the fracture aperture :math:`w_0` at the injection point for the penny-shaped fracture developed in this toughness-storage-dominated regime.
+The numerical predictions from GEOSX are then compared with the corresponding asymptotic solutions `(Savitski and Detournay, 2002)  <https://www.sciencedirect.com/science/article/pii/S0020768302004924>`__:

 .. math:: R(t) = 0.8546 (\frac{ E_p^2 Q_0^2 t^2 }{ K_p^2 })^{ 1/5 }